 Executive Director- Michael Cantrell

-Mike has written two books for families and recorded two albums of instrumental music (guitar and hammered dulcimer), and Olga has translated ‘Passion and Purity’ by Elisabeth Elliot, which was published by Shandal publishers in St. Petersburg.
+Mike has written two books for families and recorded two albums of instrumental music (guitar and hammer dulcimer), and Olga has translated ‘Passion and Purity’ by Elisabeth Elliot, which was published by Shandal publishers in St. Petersburg.

 Please visit his personal website learn more about Mike’s life and work.

 Laura’s favorite scripture is Lamentations 3:21-23 — “Yet this I call to mind and therefore I have hope: Because of the Lord’s great love we are not consumed, for his compassions never fail.
 They are new every morning; great is your faithfulness.

 Laura grew up on a farm in Iowa and worked in Business Management after studying at the university.
 In 2006, she made her first trip to Romania as part of a mission team with her church.
 The following year, she visited her father in Ukraine as he had a farming business there for many years.
 During that visit, she visited an orphanage and was certain that God had called her to the mission field.

 She lived and worked in Ukraine for several years and then returned to study Russian.
 She then returned to live in Ukraine for an additional four years and worked with an organization as their Communications and Finance Director.
 Our organization grew very quickly as we served orphans in seventeen different government orphanages and also had a summer camp for over one thousand children each summer.